rainforestapp/fourchette/README.md

 What needs to be improved?

-- backgroundify the work (Sidekiq) - chances are very high that this would not work as is with big apps (code base, but mostly addons + database)
 - post deploy steps, for migration and such
 - it is not serious until there are specs for it, so add specs for that once we have a solid direction
 - add Code Climate